barryclark/jekyll-now/_posts/2016-08-06-NodeJS-Startup-And-Gulp-Config.md

     // ...
 });
 ```

+The main thing here is the **server.start()** call which just starts up a
+server and has nothing to do with livereload.

 We then define a gulp watch on a set of front-end files.
 If gulp registers any
 of those files changing it calls the callback function: